matthewwall/weewx-sdr/readme.txt

 2) install the driver

-wee_extension --install weewx-sdr.zip
+sudo wee_extension --install weewx-sdr.zip

 3) configure the driver

-wee_config --reconfigure
+sudo wee_config --reconfigure

+4) run the driver directly to identify the packets you want to capture

+cd /home/weewx
+sudo PYTHONPATH=bin python bin/user/sdr.py --cmd="rtl_433 -q -U -G"

-4) modify the [SDR] section of weewx.conf using a text editor
+5) modify the [SDR] section of weewx.conf using a text editor

-- create a [[sensor_map]] for the sensors you want to capture
+- create a [[sensor_map]] for the data you want to capture
 - possibly modify the 'cmd' parameter

-5) start weewx
+6) start weewx

 sudo /etc/init.d/weewx start